Azure/eno/docs/reconciliation/overrides.md

 ## Field Manager

-Use `pathManagedByEno` to check if Eno currently manages the field specified by `path`.
-This prevents conflicts with other controllers by conditionally unsetting fields.
+Use `pathManagedByEno` to check if Eno manages a field.
+This prevents conflicts by conditionally unsetting fields only when another controller manages them.

 This example sets `data.foo` to null only when the field exists but isn't managed by Eno:

+> ⚠️ Setting a value to null causes Eno to omit it.
+If Eno currently manages the field, omitting it would cause apiserver to prune the value.
+But here we only nullify when `!pathManagedByEno`, preserving values managed by other controllers.

 ```yaml
 annotations: